alanpham5/connect4/README.md

 ## Overview

+Connect4 is a game where each player takes turns dropping their pieces into 7 columns of 6 spots.
-This connect4 game is a small self-started project to refresh my memory about C++.
+This project is a self-started project intended to refresh myself about C++ and for self-leisure.

-This is still a work in progress.
+*This is still a work in progress.*

 ## Files